winniefhred/CTA-Form/README.md

 # CTA-Form
-This is a mini practice assignment on basic html and css. you can check it out with the link below https://cta-form.vercel.app/
+This is a mini practice assignment on basic html and css. you can check it out with this link https://cta-form.vercel.app/